 Institut d’Etudes de Sciences Politiques (Etudiante Etrangère - one semester, while a B.A. student at Amherst)

-•"Wild Solidarity," in Untranslatability Goes Global edited by Jill Levine and Katie Jan (forthcoming from Routledge Press): an essay on the necessity to keep translating and collaborating, not merely despite but because of the very limitations of language and human relationships.
+•"Wild Solidarity," in Untranslatability Goes Global edited by Jill Levine and Katie Jan (forthcoming from Routledge Press)

 • “Négritude as Dark Play,” an essay for the catalogue of the art exhibit, “Négritude,” I curated at Exit Art (New York, May 20-July 25, 2009).

-I write regularly for Esprit.
+I also write regularly for the French journal, Esprit.
 Here is a list of my most recent essays in French.

 • La Forteresse Cachée, ESPRIT, June 2018